JordanSamhi/RAICC/README.md

 [![DOI](https://zenodo.org/badge/254038125.svg)](https://zenodo.org/badge/latestdoi/254038125)

+:warning: To reproduce the experiments of the paper, please use version 1.0.

 ## Publication

 The paper describing the approach for RAICC is in the proceedings of the 43rd International Conference on Software Engineering (ICSE) 2021.

-The preprint of the paper is currently hosted on arXiv website at: https://arxiv.org/abs/2012.09916
+The paper is available at: https://ieeexplore.ieee.org/document/9402001

 ### Abstract